hylang/hy/docs/language/internals.rst

 The first stage of compiling hy is to lex the source into tokens that we can deal with.
-We use a project called rply, which is a really nice (and fast) parser, written in a subset of Python called rply.
+We use a project called rply, which is a really nice (and fast) parser, written in a subset of Python called rpython.

 The lexing code is all defined in ``hy.lex.lexer``.
 This code is mostly just defining the Hy grammer, and all the actual hard parts are taken care of by